belapferreira/transactions-api/README.md

 - [x] Delete a specific transaction;
 - [x] Get the summary of the transactions;
 - [x] Transactions can only be managed by the owner (through session recognition);
-- [x] Routes documented by using Swagger.
+- [x] List of endpoints by using Swagger.

 > [!Important]
 > As the transactions can only be managed by their owner, you should create a transaction first (POST request) to be able to run the other requests.
 When you create a request for the first time, the cookie `session-id` will be registered and this will allow to identify the owner.